shoeffner/mthesis/src/models_and_methods.md

 The BioID dataset features only 23 different people with multiple images of each.
 Thirty arbitrary example photos can be found in @fig:bioid_examples.
-The dataset is often used to compare face and pupil detection algorithms [@Timm2011] and \Gaze{}'s implementation will be compared to the original implementation by
+The dataset is often used to compare face and pupil detection algorithms [@Timm2011] and \Gaze{}'s implementation is be compared to the original implementation by
 @Timm2011.

 As described in @sec:an-alternative-approach-itracker, the iTracker is trained using the GazeCapture dataset [@Krafka2016].
 It includes photos of \num{1450} subjects and almost 2.5 million frames.
 Unfortunately the download of the raw data is hidden behind a registration, but @Krafka2016 describe the dataset thoroughly and give some example images.
+The data was recorded using iPhones and iPads and contains images featuring various backgrounds, head poses, accessories, and lighting conditions.

+The remaining datasets are those Dlib's shape detectors are based on.
+One is the 300 Faces In-The-Wild challenge's dataset [@Sagonas2013], which consists of 600 images with 68 landmark annotations, which were produced semi-automatically.
+The other dataset is the dlib 5-point face landmark dataset, containing 7198 faces.
+It was labeled using only five landmarks by King.
+Both datasets are only used indirectly in \Gaze{}, as only the models are used to track facial landmarks and determine the head pose.